GSA/USSM/pages/governance.md

 **The Shared Solutions Governance Chair**

-The Shared Solutions Governance Chair (SSGC) is designated by the OMB Director and has the responsibility and authority, in conjunction with OMB offices, to lead the development and implementation of mission support shared services policy across the government.
-They also co-chair the Shared Solutions Governance Board (SSGB).
+The Shared Solutions Governance Chair (SSGC) is designated by the OMB Director and has the responsibility, in conjunction with OMB offices, to lead the development and implementation of mission support shared services policy across the government.
+She/he also co-chairs the Shared Solutions Governance Board (SSGB).
 Suzette Kent, the Federal Chief Information Officer at the Office of Management and Budget, is currently serving as the SSGC.

 **[Shared Solutions Governance Board](../ssgb)**